tgbender/cecli/benchmark/README.md

 ## Usage

-There are 3 main tasks involved in benchmarking aider:
+There are 3 main tasks involved in benchmarking:

-1. Install and setup for benchmarking.
+1. Install and setup.

-2. Run the benchmark to measure performance across all the exercises.
+2. Run the benchmark.

-3. Generate a summary report of how many of the exercises succeeded or failed.
+3. Analysis.

-### Setup for benchmarking
+### Setup

-First, prepare all the groundwork for running the benchmarks.
 These steps only need to be done once.

 ```